consbio/mbtileserver/README.md

 ## ArcGIS API
-We are currently working on providing a minimal ArcGIS tiled map service API for tiles stored in an mbtiles file.
+This project currently provides a minimal ArcGIS tiled map service API for tiles stored in an mbtiles file.
 This should be sufficient for use with online platforms such as [Data Basin](https://databasin.org).
 Because the ArcGIS API relies on a number of properties that are not commonly available within an mbtiles file, so certain aspects are stubbed out with minimal information.

 This API is not intended for use with more full-featured ArcGIS applications such as ArcGIS Desktop.